fortrabbit/help/docs/install-statamatic-3.md

 ---

 template:         article
-reviewed:         2020-01-22
+reviewed:         2020-01-28
 title:            Install Statamatic 3 on fortrabbit
 naviTitle:        Statamatic
-lead:             Statamatic is a popular, file based CMS.
-Learn here how to install and tune Statamatic on fortrabbit.
+lead:             Statamatic is a cool file based CMS.
+Learn here how to install and tune Statamatic 3 on fortrabbit.
 group:            Install_guides
 stack:            uni
 dontList:         false